caltechlibrary/andor/docs/Workflow-Use-Cases.md

 In this use case Olive needs to be able to edit her deposits but not someone elses.
-We can do this by create an "olive" group which and having that as the default group when she creates a new object.
+We can do this by create an "olive" workflow queue which and having that as the default workflow queue when she creates a new object.
-We can also associate olive with the writer group which can change permissions to reviewer.
+We can also associate olive with the writer workflow queue which can change permissions to reviewer.

-Here is Olive's group
+Here is Olive's workflow queue

 ```json
     {